IoFinnet/io-vault-disaster-recovery-cli/scripts/xrpl-tool/README.md

 ## Security Notes

 - Your private key is never stored or transmitted
-- The tool can be used offline for maximum security
+- The tool can be used offline for the most part
 - Always verify transaction details before broadcasting
 - Use testnet first to familiarize yourself with the tool